How to Utilize Travel Rewards for Free TravelJun 22, 2022

 How can you earn the Southwest Companion Pass?
 From Southwest’s website: A Member who earns 135,000 Companion Pass (in 2023) qualifying points or who flies 100 qualifying one-way flights booked through Southwest per calendar year will qualify for Companion Pass.
 Most don’t fly 100 one-way flights in a calendar year, so we will focus on the points.
 It’s important to note that if you already have those Chase Ultimate Rewards points from your Chase Sapphire Preferred, that you cannot transfer the points to Southwest to help you get to the 135,000 (in 2023) for the pass.

-Unfortunately, you cannot have 2 personal Southwest credit cards, and due to this, often people will open a Southwest business credit card as well to earn the Companion Pass quickly.
+Unfortunately, you cannot have two personal Southwest credit cards, and due to this, often people will open a Southwest business credit card as well to earn the Companion Pass quickly.

 You Don’t Need a Traditional “Business” to Open a Business Credit Card